 Free to Share

 Forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.
 (Philippians 3:13-14 KJV)

-At times, I am haunted by my past blunders, the times my feet slipped, and the times I missed the mark.
+I'm often haunted by my past blunders, the times my feet slipped, and the times I missed the mark.
 As I talk to other Christians, I find that some of them share the same grief.
-The Apostle Paul encourages us to leave the past behind and look forward to what lies ahead.
+The apostle Paul encourages us to leave the past behind and look forward to what lies ahead.

-Paul spoke from experience when he said to leave the past behind, for he had to bear the memory of persecuting innocent believers.
-Rather than be a prisoner of his past, he received God’s grace, enabling him to move forward and reach his potential in Christ.
+Paul spoke from experience when he said to leave the past behind, for he had to bear the memory of persecuting innocent Christians.
+Rather than be a prisoner of his past, he embraced God’s forgiveness and went on to do great things for Christ.

 Some ask, “How is it possible to forget the past when I’m reaping the consequences of past sins?”
 Paul’s exhortation to forget the past does not mean all memory of the past is erased.
-Paul declared himself the chief of sinners, never forgetting his former life, yet he moved on in Christ.
+Paul never forgot his former life and called himself the chief of sinners.
 He encourages Christians to press on in their faith and be all they can be for Jesus.
-Through Christ’s forgiveness, Christians can look ahead without being held captive by wrong choices, sins, and failures.
+Through God's grace and forgiveness, Christians can move ahead without being held captive by wrong choices, sins, and failures.
 Faith moves forward and paves the way to blessings and new beginnings.
 The mistakes and blunders of the past do not have the final word – grace and forgiveness do.

 PLEASE ENCOURAGE AUTHOR, LEAVE COMMENT ON ARTICLE AS A MEMBER OR ANONYMOUSLY